Opportunity Type: Year-round, Part-Time, Hourly

 We manage over 2,000 acres of land, including four nature preserves, and operates four educational sites: Ashland Nature Center, Abbott’s Mill Nature Center, DuPont Environmental Education Center, and Coverdale Farm Preserve.
 Our organizational priorities are comprised of three pillars of engagement focused on: Working & Natural Lands, Healthy Waters, and Protecting Habitats and Wildlife.

 DelNature aspires to be inclusive multicultural organization that celebrates the rich dimensions of diversity and is committed to understanding and addressing where we fall short.
 Diversity creates an awareness of and acknowledges respect for differences and translates into understanding and valuing of each other’s perspectives.
 We are committed to building a diverse team and strongly encourage all who are qualified to apply.

-Under the supervision of the Watershed Education Coordinator, Trail Ambassadors are responsible for engaging the Wilmington community through educational activities, utilizing Southbridge parks and community centers, DEEC, and the Wilmington Riverfront.
-As ambassadors to their community, they introduce people to their local outdoors including trails, waterways, and environmental center.
-They attend weekly professional and life skills trainings, trips, teach educational programs to younger youth, and complete community service projects.
+Under the supervision of the Youth Development Coordinator, Trail Ambassadors are responsible for engaging the Wilmington community through educational activities, utilizing Southbridge parks and community centers, DEEC, and the Wilmington Riverfront.
+As ambassadors to their community, they introduce people to their local outdoor opportunities including trails, nature, waterways, and environmental centers.
+Throughout the year, they attend professional and life skills training, trips, teach activities to younger youth, and complete community service projects.

 Trail Ambassadors Program